iXenonN/YouTube-Music-Profile/README.md

   - • kittinan [![GitHub](https://img.shields.io/badge/GitHub-black?style=flat&logo=GitHub)](https://github.com/kittinan)
   - • natemoo-re [![GitHub](https://img.shields.io/badge/GitHub-black?style=flat&logo=GitHub)](https://github.com/natemoo-re)
   - • Thanks to sigma67 [![GitHub](https://img.shields.io/badge/GitHub-black?style=flat&logo=GitHub)](https://github.com/sigma67)  for creating the unoffical YouTube Music api.

+## 🔒 Privacy Policy

+This project respects your privacy. **No personal data is collected, stored, or shared** at any time while using this project.

+### What This Means:
+- The project **does not collect** any user data.
+- The project **does not store** any data locally or remotely.
+- The project **does not share** any information with third parties.

+This ensures that your privacy is fully protected while using this project.

+If you have any questions or concerns regarding privacy, feel free to reach out via the contact information provided in this repository.

 <h2>🧐 Features</h2>